The world of cryptocurrency has a language of its own. And one of the terms that’s being thrown around a lot is fiat currency. But what is fiat money?

 What can fiat money be used for?

 Fiat money is widely accepted all over the world to buy almost any good or service.
 Fiat currency can come in the form of paper money, coins, credit, loans or bonds.
-If you apply for a credit card or personal loan and are approved, that credit or amount of money you receive is a form of fiat money because you’re essentially using money on the basis of your creditworthiness and agreement that you’ll pay back the funds — typically with interest.
+If you apply for a credit card or personal loan and are approved, that credit or amount of money you receive is a form of fiat money because you’re essentially using the money on the basis of your creditworthiness and agreement that you’ll pay back the funds — typically with interest.

 What are the pros and cons of fiat currency